tom-andersson/EDS2023-convgnp-sensor-placement/README.md

-# Codebase for 'Environmental Sensor Placement with Convolutional Gaussian Neural Processes'
+# Environmental Sensor Placement with Convolutional Gaussian Neural Processes
 Codebase for reproducing the experiments in the 'Environmental Sensor Placement with Convolutional Gaussian Neural Processes' paper (in review, _Environmental Data Science_) [1].

 **Work in progress**: This codebase will be updated soon!